top of page

 Conversely, the impulse to segregate can be traced to a fourth-century Syrian compilation, Apostolic Canons, which forbade the clergy to share in Jewish fasts or feasts, or to receive unleavened bread from Jews.[47]
 A council of Carthage, probably the fourth, expelled from the Church those that ‘clung to Jewish superstitions and festivals.’[48]
 In the West, mixed marriages were forbidden in canon 19 of the Second Council of Orleans (533).
 The same council reminded Jews that they were not permitted to be judges over Christians.
 Another forbade Jews from attending Easter.

 Judaism appears to have consistently attracted interest from the pagans and Christians.
 Why else would Ambrose have addressed young people, warning them from entering into an intimate bond with Jews, or John Chrysostom complained of the same problem in the East.[49]
 Material evidence of such interest includes a fifth-century Latin inscription––embellished with lulav, shofar and menorah––on the Via Portuense, which mentions a Jewish couple named Sarah and Sigismundus, the latter clearly a Germanic who converted to Judaism.[50]
 Such ties should not blind the fact that plenty of violence occurred between Christians and Jews.
 At Clermont-Ferrand (576), Auvergne, for example Gregory of Tours noted that at Easter a Jew poured rancid oil over a catechumen of Jewish origin marching in a procession.
 The Christians rerouted to Clermont’s synagogue, destroyed it, and the local bishop Avitus encouraged the forcible conversion of the Jews.[51]
 Following a riot, the Jews acceded and converted en masse with reluctant remnants exiled to Marseilles where they probably fared little better given Gregory the Great’s references to the city’s mobs––alongside other places like Arles––also calling for forcible conversion.
 While not common, similar outbursts were hardly exceptional either.
 Uzes, Occitanie, also forcibly converted its Jews, suggesting that locations where the littoral Gaul shaded into less cosmopolitan regions had a particular issue.
 In 582, Chilperic I insisted that all Jews in his kingdom be converted, though given this instruction was repeated by Dagobert half a century later, it is unlikely to have been heeded on a meaningful scale.
 Nevertheless those who interacted with royalty clearly felt its effects.
 Priscus, a wealthy Jewish merchant for example, resisted conversion and was imprisoned.
 After acquiring permission to attend his son’s wedding he was killed by Pathir, a former Jew who had converted to Christianity in 581.[52]
 Forced conversion, however, was rarely lauded by the Church.
 Esteemed figures such as Gregory of Nicaea and Maximus the Confessor argued that not only would coerced Jews form a dangerous fifth column, but that giving sacraments to unbelievers betrayed Christ’s mission, and the absence of Jews would ruin authoritative apocalyptic claims that they would remain until the end of time as witnesses of the Last Judgment.
 Not that such literature was always a boon to Jews.
-One of the most famous descriptions of the Last Days, from St Andrew the Fool’s vita, prophesied that the Roman emperor would win back Illyria, make Egypt pay its dues, defeat the Germanics and persecute the Jews––a program that appears to have conflated universal salvations with Roman irredentism.[53]
+One of the most famous descriptions of the Last Days, from St Andrew the Fool’s vita, prophesied that the Roman emperor would win back Illyria, make Egypt pay its dues, defeat the Germanics and persecute the Jews––a program that appears to have conflated universal salvation with Roman irredentism.[53]

 Violence was not one-way.
 Jews participated in Arab armies for example.
 Hence Maximos the Confessor’s (d.662) rant in a letter to Peter, governor of Numidia, against the ‘Jewish people’ for their part in ‘the evils which today afflict the world.’[54]
 Jews appear to have joined Arab armies in serious numbers as attested in later Jewish sources.[55]
 Positive sentiments about the Arab incursions are captured in a contemporary apocalypse attributed to the second-century rabbi Simon ben Yohay who talks to Metatron [the name Enoch took after his transformation into an angel?] who replied